openethereum/openethereum.github.io/Tutorial-Part-4.md

 Let's suppose that second contract is the GithubHint contract; if you're not already familiar, the GithubHint contract allows you to suggest which URLs might serve content for a particular hash.
 It's a semi-centralised, hacky alternative to content-addressable-delivery systems like BitTorrent/Kademlia, Swarm and IPFS.
 We use it widely in Parity as a means of content dissemination.

-Since it's a "standard" contract in Parity, the ABI for it is available as `parity.api.abi.githubhint`.
+Since it's a "standard" contract in Parity, the ABI for it is available in `oo7-parity` as `GitHubHintABI`.
 The address changes per chain, but can be discovered via the registry under the name `'githubhint'`; the expression would therefore be `bonds.registry.lookupAddress('githubhint', 'A')`.

 An important thing to realise about the `makeContract` function is that it does not require a "plain" address for the contract, but can actually work with a `Bond` for the address; everything will magically react if the address to which the `Bond` evaluates changes.